-This is a great game that is also suitable for preschool/kindergarten children or even toddlers.
+This is a great arcade game that is also suitable for preschool/kindergarten children or even toddlers.
 As a gamer that enjoys casual gaming, this puzzle platformer is definitely suitable for you.

 The game has simple yet effective controls: arrow keys to move, spacebar or the up arrow key to jump.
 You only interact with your environment via jumping, either to break something or to damage enemies (by landing on their heads).

 As you load a level, you are given a specific task, be it find the exit or beat all enemies.
 If the latter, an arrow will guide you towards the nearest enemy, since sometimes they hide with the foreground.
 Once you complete the task, the exit opens and you can finish the stage.

 If enemies hit Supercow, they damage her health bar, and if enough damage is made, she dies.
 You have a number of lives available before you get a game over, and there are checkpoints all around for one you lose some of your lives.